victorbruce/ecommerce-product/README.md

 # Frontend Mentor - E-commerce product page solution

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I built this project using `ReactJs`, `Typescript`, `TailwindCss`.

 ## Table of contents